hppanpaliya/MindfulMe/README.md

 This is a Mental Health Support Web App that provides resources and tools to help users manage their mental health and well-being.

 ### Features
+- [X] Homepage: Get an overview of the available features and tools to manage mental health and well-being.
 - [X] Mood Journal: Track your mood and journal your thoughts with data visualization.
 - [X] Support Circles: Join virtual support groups with text moderation, suicide prevention support, and abuse prevention.
 - [X] Peer Chat: Communicate with peers to share experiences and provide support.